civboot/civlua/zoa/README.md

 information and (2) communicating the data.
 If the type information is already known then it can be skipped.

-The HEADER is first and contains the length of the header followed by the type specs.
+The HEADER is first and contains the length in bytes of the header followed by the type specs.
-The data defines the struct types, and uses the same format as  Lua's [packfmt], with the extensions below.
+The specs defkne the struct types, and use the same format as  Lua's [packfmt], with the extensions below.
 The first elements must be the endian and alignment values. **The maximum primary key value must fit inside the maximum alignment**.